arndmghsh/ASR-DAgger/README.md

-## TIMIT dataset
+## Second Experiment - Full TIMIT dataset
-The audio file to be used is the converted *.WAV.wav file.
+Uses 80 channel mel filterbank spanning 125 Hz to 7.6 kHz.\

 For logging and visualization on TensorBoard:\